alenreuel/reddit_bot/README.md

 The program uses praw library(A reddit API wrapper) to serach through the comments made by a user where it has been tagged.
 If the bot's username is tagged then it will use the reddit submission as context and answers any questions using Llama 3 api via Ollama.
 The bot will then reply to the comment with it's AI generated answer.

+#### How to use?

+Step 1: Enter all details in config.txt.
+Step 2: Run run_bot.py
+Step 3: Comment on any reddit post to test it out!

+Thank you!